 In 1993 he joined the Interdisciplinary Research Laboratories of the Japanese Telecom NTT in Tokyo (Japan), where he studied the surface passivation of III-V semiconductors using synchrotron radiation.

 In 1997 he became a beam line scientist at the Sincrotrone Trieste, where he was appointed responsible of the Nanospectroscopy Beamline, at which he also performed his research on low-dimensional systems.

-Stefan Heun has co-authored more than 150 papers and has given more than 110 invited presentations and seminars.
-To date (November 2018) his papers have been cited over 2700 times. h-index: 28.
-He is Contract Professor at Scuola Normale Superiore in Pisa (Italy) where he teaches on Nanostructured Materials.
+Stefan Heun has co-authored more than 160 papers and has given more than 110 invited presentations and seminars.
+To date (November 2020) his papers have been cited over 3300 times. h-index: 30.
+He is Contract Professor at Scuola Normale Superiore in Pisa (Italy) and at University of Pisa where he teaches on Nanostructured Materials.